Home › Label Printer Comparison

 Waterproof Polyester Labels — Permanent Adhesive

-For asset tags, outdoor labels, and any label applied to equipment.
+For asset tags, outdoor labels, and equipment labels.
 Polyester with permanent adhesive withstands moisture, oil, and temperature extremes.
 Compatible with all thermal desktop printers.
-Essential for warehouse asset tracking.

 WaterproofPermanent adhesiveWarehouse gradeView on Amazon